humbertLr/book_review/The big questions.md

-- What if the "obvious" is not always so? epistemology, the theory of knowledge some of the reasons why the notion of a belief being true is ==not as straightforward as it seems==
+- What if the "obvious" is not always so? epistemology, the theory of knowledge some of the reasons why the notion of a belief being true is ==not as straightforward as it seems== 1).
+"What is it for an assertion or a belief to be true?"